Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Prompt engineers and AI novices building multi-step LLM applications.

-- Data practitioners exploring workflow automation with LLMs.
+- Data professionals exploring workflow automation using LLMs.

 14 Hours